Tea Estates Malawi: A Visitor's Guide to Thyolo, Mulanje & Conforzi

 Roads in the tea country are mostly sealed and straightforward, though a 4x4 helps if you're planning to leave the main estate tracks.
 Most visitors simply hire a driver-guide in Blantyre for the duration of their stay, which avoids the hassle of self-driving.

-Beyond the Tea — Forest Walks, Birding & Art on the Estate
+Beyond the Tea — independently arranged forest visits, Birding & Art in the highlands

-A tea estate holiday doesn't have to be only about tea.
-The Conforzi estate and its neighbours sit in some of the richest biodiversity in southern Malawi, and there's easily enough to fill three or four days without ever driving further than the estate gate.
+A tea country holiday doesn't have to be only about tea.
+The Thyolo highlands and neighbouring estates sit in some of the richest biodiversity in southern Malawi, and there is enough nearby to fill several slow days without treating working fields as visitor space.

 Painting by Flavia Conforzi featuring banana trees

-Flavia Conforzi's art draws on the estate's landscapes and botanical subjects.
+Flavia Conforzi's art draws in the highlands's landscapes and botanical subjects.

-The upper part of the Conforzi estate preserves a fragment of Thyolo montane forest — one of the last remnants of the evergreen forest that once covered much of the escarpment.
-Guided walks take you along cool, shaded paths with sudden openings onto the tea plantations below.
+The upper part of the Thyolo highlands preserves a fragment of Thyolo montane forest — one of the last remnants of the evergreen forest that once covered much of the escarpment.
+Local outings take you along cool, shaded paths with sudden openings onto the tea plantations below.

 Birding

 Southern Malawi is one of Africa's underrated birding destinations.
-On the estate itself, birders regularly tick Livingstone's turaco, Schalow's turaco, green-headed oriole and — with luck and patience — the endangered Thyolo Alethe, a small, rufous-backed forest thrush that is a global lifer for most serious listers.
+In the wider Thyolo highlands, birders regularly tick Livingstone's turaco, Schalow's turaco, green-headed oriole and — with luck and patience — the endangered Thyolo Alethe, a small, rufous-backed forest thrush that is a global lifer for most serious listers.
 Eagles, barbets, sunbirds and the occasional crowned eagle round out the list.

 Art, food and slow afternoons